7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 Infographic explaining 7 signs you grew up with emotionally immature parents and how emotional neglect can affect adults

 Decisions may have been made for you, or your preferences were subtly overridden.
+Your own parents' emotional immaturity often contributed to this dynamic, shaping how you learned to suppress your needs.
 You adapted by going along with what was expected.

 Why this still affects you